 Online peer discussion, October

-Interactive CET points: 3
+Interactive CPD points: 3

 Peer discussion is a great way to share ideas and reflect on different approaches.
 You will be presented with three cases to discuss in small groups with your peers.